 Biography

-Robert McParland is a creative writer, literary critic, and cultural historian.
+Robert McParland is a creative writer and literary critic.
 He is a songwriter-composer/lyricist who has written the lyrics and libretto for three musicals produced in regional theatre.
 He is a professor of English and Humanities.